Mayoralty of Pete Buttigieg: Housing and urban development

 In September 2018, Buttigieg voiced concern about a number of issues regarding the Housing Authority of South Bend, calling for reforms to be made.
 The following month, he presented its board with a letter outlining several problems, and declaring that the Housing Authority of South Bend had risen to the "top tier of priorities for my administration, and will receive sustained attention from my office for the balance of my time as mayor."

 In January 2019, Buttigieg launched the South Bend Home Repair initiative.
 This expanded the existing South Bend Home Repair Pilot, which helps make available funds to assist residents with home repairs, through the use of $600,000 in city funding (double what the city had earlier pledged to the program) and $300,000 in block grants.
 It also created two new programs.
 The first of these is the South Bend Green Corps, which makes funds available to lower-income homeowners for such uses as energy-saving measures and basic weatherization, the installation of smoke and carbon monoxide detectors, lead tests, and energy bill review.
 It also provides education on reducing energy bills.
 The South Bend Green Corps was funded with $290,000 from the city and $150,000 from AmeriCorps.
 The second program is Love Your Block, which assists citizen groups and local nonprofits in revitalizing neighborhoods, and which was funded with $25,000 from the city and $25,000 from the nonprofit Cities of Service.

-By one account, by the year 2019, the city had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.
+Hundreds of millions of dollars of private investment came to the city during Buttigieg's mayoralty, though estimates vary as to just how much.
+By one account in early early 2019, more than $200 million in developments occurred since Buttigieg had taken office.
+By another account around the same time, the city had seen $374 million in private investment for mixed-use developments since Buttigieg had taken office.
 By another account, during Buttigieg's tenure, Downtown South Bend alone had seen roughly $200 million in private investment.